-Krishna arrived in Pakistan Friday on a three day visit to review progress on bilateral relations.
+Krishna arrived in Pakistan on Friday on a three-day visit to review progress on bilateral relations.

 Describing it as a "positive step", the editorial said that it now needs to be followed by a joint and shared approach to defeat terrorism that has become a common scourge for both the countries.

 Krishna has said that in case of any recurrence of a Mumbai-like incident, relations between the two countries could lapse and deteriorate.

 "Obviously Pakistan needs to do more on this front not only because it matters for our relations with India and the region but because the fire of terrorism is fast engulfing Pakistan itself and the sooner we renounce supporting terrorists in the name of different strategies, the better," the daily said.